quodlibet/quodlibet/quodlibet/docs/guide/faq.rst

 I have two albums with the same name which are merged in the Album List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tag them with different ``labelid`` tags (it's best if you use the
-actual label catalog ID, but if you can't find it you can also just use
-any different values).
-You can also use ``musicbrainz_albumid`` tags,
+Tag them with different ``albumartist`` tags.
+You can also use
-which several other taggers can write.
+``musicbrainz_albumid`` tags, which several other taggers and our "MusicBrainz
+Lookup" plugin can write.

 I have two discs of the same album, and they don't get merged in the Album List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Make sure they have the same name (i.e. without "(disc x)" on the end).
-If they are still not merged, they have different `labelid` or ``musicbrainz_albumid`` tags.
+If they are still not merged, they have different `albumartist`, `labelid` or ``musicbrainz_albumid`` tags.
 If they have different label ID tags, delete the incorrect one.
 If they have different MusicBrainz album ID tags, add a ``labelid`` tag that is the same for both albums.

 Can I show more than 0 to 4 notes when rating songs?